-Offering traditional group health benefits has grown increasingly difficult for small organizations.
+Offering traditional group health benefits has grown increasingly difficult for small and mid-sized organizations.
 It can often be too costly, complex, or rigid in structure.

-For those reasons, many employers feel a health reimbursement arrangement (HRA) is the better option when it comes to stretching healthcare dollars.
-It gives business owners the flexibility to offer their employees tax-free dollars they can spend on their qualified health expenses or their own health insurance.
+For those reasons, many employers find that a health reimbursement arrangement (HRA) is the better option when it comes to stretching health benefit dollars.
+It allows employers to offer their employees tax-free dollars they can spend on their qualified health expenses, including their monthly premiums for health insurance.

-In this article, we'll go over the basic structure of an HRA, three of the most popular types of HRAs, and how you can manage your health benefit.
+In this article, we'll go over the basic structure of an HRA, three popular types of HRAs, and how you can manage your health benefit.

 What is an HRA?

-An HRA isn't health insurance.
-An HRA is an employer-funded, IRS-approved, and tax-free health benefit used to reimburse employees for medical, dental, or vision expenses listed in IRS Publication 502.
-Depending on the type of HRA offered, this often includes health insurance premiums, pharmacy expenses, over-the-counter medicine, and other out-of-pocket medical expenses.
+An HRA, often mistakenly called a health reimbursement account, isn't health insurance.
+An HRA is an employer-funded, IRS-approved, and tax-free health benefit employers use to reimburse employees for qualified medical, dental, or vision expenses.
+Depending on the type of HRA, these can include individual health insurance premiums, hospital expenses, pharmacy expenses, over-the-counter medicine, and other out-of-pocket medical expenses.

 What is the basic structure of an HRA?

 Every type of HRA follows a simple, four-step process.
 First, employers offer their employees a monthly allowance dedicated to health spending.
-Employees pay out-of-pocket for their own medical coverage costs, including the care they need.
+Employees pay out-of-pocket for their own health insurance coverage, including the care they need.
 Employees then submit proof of their qualified medical expenses for tax-free reimbursement.
-Once approved, the employer reimburses employees up to their set allowance amount.
+Once the employer or HRA administrator approves the expense, the employer reimburses employees up to their set allowance amount.

 Let's look at the steps in more detail in the sections below.